scarv/sca3s-harness/README.md

 [repository](https://github.com/scarv/sca3s)
 acts as a general container for associated resources;
-this specific submodule houses a framework within which target implementations are developed.*
+this specific submodule houses a harness within which target implementations are developed.*

 <!--- -------------------------------------------------------------------- --->